3 Doors Down: Lineup changes: 2011–2013

 3 Doors Down released their fifth studio album, Time of My Life, on July 19, 2011.
 The band had previously released "When You're Young" as the first single from the album on January 10, 2011.
-The single reached No. 81 on the US Billboard Hot 100.
+The single reached number 81 on the US Billboard Hot 100.
 A second single from the album, "Every Time You Go" was released to digital outlets on May 23, 2011.
-The band embarked on a tour in July 2011 across the US, Europe, and the United Kingdom in support of the album.
-The album debuted (and peaked) at No. 3 on the Billboard 200, with 59,800 copies sold in its first week.
-Beginning in May 2012, the band embarked on a six-week-long 'Gang of Outlaws Tour' with headliners ZZ Top and opener Gretchen Wilson.
+The band embarked on a tour in July 2011, across the US, Europe, and the United Kingdom in support of the album.
+The album debuted and peaked at number 3 on the Billboard 200, with 59,800 copies sold in its first week.
+Beginning in May 2012, the band embarked on a six-week-long "Gang of Outlaws Tour" with headliners ZZ Top and opener Gretchen Wilson.

 On May 23, 2012, Matt Roberts announced he was leaving the band to focus on his health.
 He told fans in a statement, "3 Doors Down will always have a special place in my heart and it saddens me to take this time off.
 But my health has to be my first priority".
-Guitarist Chris Henderson announced on Twitter that his former guitar tech Chet Roberts would be taking over from Matt Roberts on lead guitar.
+Guitarist Chris Henderson announced on Twitter that his former guitar tech Chet Roberts would replace Matt Roberts as lead guitarist.

 After the "Gang of Outlaws" tour finished, the band said in an interview that they were entering the studio to record three or four new songs for their first Greatest Hits album, which was released on November 19, 2012.
 During the tail end of the Gang of Outlaws tour, they debuted a new song "One Light" which was included on the band's The Greatest Hits.
 Guitarist Chris Henderson announced on Twitter they would be back in the studio a few weeks after the tour had ended.
-In late 2012, the band appeared at several smaller shows including one in Huntington, NY.
+In late 2012, the band appeared at several smaller shows including one in Huntington, New York.
 The band performed at Download Festival 2013 at the Zippo Encore Stage on the Friday of the three-day festival.
-From the end of 2012 through to March 2013, 3 Doors Down went on a joint headlining tour with US rock band Daughtry to promote Daughtry's 3rd studio album release.
+From the end of 2012 through March 2013, 3 Doors Down went on a joint headlining tour with US rock band Daughtry to promote Daughtry's third studio album release.
 The cover of "In the Air Tonight" was captured and uploaded to Daughtry's official YouTube channel.
 The band also played the Dubai Jazz Festival in February 2013.